-My passion for tropical conservation started at a young age, and I have pursued conservation work ever since.
-I received a B.S. in environmental science from Roanoke College while completing an honors thesis project in the lab of Dr. Rachel Collins on the diversity/stability debate.
+Originally from Pennsylvania, I pursued a B.S. in environmental science from Roanoke College in Virginia while completing an honors thesis project in the lab of Dr. Rachel Collins.
 During this time, I also served as an education intern at Mill Mountain Zoo and worked for an environmental advocacy group.
 Following my time at Roanoke, I served for 2 years as a National Park Service interpretive ranger leading tours at Valley Forge National Historical Park.

-I am thrilled to now be pursuing my PhD in Biology at UM with a focus on conservation in the Tropics.
-I am engaging in research and conservation projects both locally in Miami-Dade County and abroad in Costa Rica.
-I look forward to continuing education and outreach programs throughout my career.
 My goal is to make a difference in the field of conservation and to satisfy my inner-three-year-old who always said I would "save the rainforest" when I grew up.

 ABOUT ME